Hepatology

 Diagnosis

 If a noncirrhotic patient develops ascites, diagnostic paracentesis with ascites fluid analysis is an essential part of the medical evaluation.
 In a patient with well-established cirrhosis, the exact role of a diagnostic paracentesis is less clear.
 Our opinion is that for a highly functional outpatient with documented cirrhosis, the new development of ascites does not routinely require paracentesis.
-Cirrhotic patients should, however, undergo paracentesis in case of (1) unexplained fever, abdominal pain, or encephalopathy, or (2) admission to the hospital for any cause.
+Cirrhotic patients should, however, undergo paracentesis in the case of unexplained fever, abdominal pain, or encephalopathy or if they are admitted to the hospital for any cause.
 It is common for hospitalized cirrhotic patients to have infected ascites fluid (spontaneous bacterial peritonitis, SBP) even if no symptoms are present.
 This is particularly true in the case of a significant gastrointestinal hemorrhage.

 Complications from abdominal paracentesis are rare, occurring in less than 1% of cases.
-A low platelet count or elevated prothrombin time is not considered a contraindication and prophylactic transfusion of platelets or plasma is almost never indicated.
-Insertion of the paracentesis needle is most commonly performed in the left or right lower quadrant, but can also be performed safely in the midline.
-To minimize bleeding complications, care should be taken to avoid any engorged or superficial blood vessels.
-The course of the inferior hypogastric artery, along the midportion of the rectus abdominal muscle, should also be avoided.
+A low platelet count or elevated prothrombin time is not considered a contraindication, and prophylactic transfusion of platelets or plasma is almost never indicated.
+Insertion of the paracentesis needle is most commonly performed in the left or right lower quadrant, but it can also be performed safely in the midline.
 An abdominal ultrasound can guide the procedure if the fluid is difficult to localize or if initial attempts to obtain fluid are unsuccessful.

-Valuable clinical information can often be obtained by gross examination of the ascitic fluid ( Table 3 ).
+Valuable clinical information can often be obtained by gross examination of the ascites fluid (Table 2).
 Uncomplicated cirrhotic ascites is usually translucent and yellow.
-If the patient is deeply jaundiced, the fluid may appear brown.
-Turbidity or cloudiness of the ascitic fluid suggests that infection may be present and further diagnostic testing should be performed.
+If the patient is deeply jaundiced, the fluid might appear brown.
+Turbidity or cloudiness of the ascites fluid suggests that infection is present and further diagnostic testing should be performed.
 Pink or bloody fluid is most often caused by mild trauma, with subcutaneous blood contaminating the sample.
 Bloody ascites is also associated with hepatocellular carcinoma or any malignancy-associated ascites.
 Milky-appearing fluid usually has an elevated triglyceride concentration.
-Such fluid, commonly referred to as chylous ascites, can be related to thoracic duct injury or obstruction or lymphoma, but is often related primarily to cirrhosis.
+Such fluid, commonly referred to as chylous ascites, can be related to thoracic duct injury or obstruction or lymphoma, but it is often related primarily to cirrhosis.

 Color Association